ryanntt/personal-website-source/_posts/2017-08-14-healthcare-feedback-system.md

 ### Final Solution

-We keep improving the design and getting feedback via user testing.
+We kept improving the design and getting feedback via user testing.
 Regarding time constraint of the project, we are satisfied with the final solution.

 [Prototype on Invision](https://invis.io/J8DRSVR7E#/256422616_Welcome_1)